phpgearbox/string/README.md

 Str::subString('abcdeg', 2, 5);
 ```

-**The factory method:** You may wish to use the factory method to intiate a
+**The factory method:** You may wish to use the factory method to initiate a
 new Gears\String object.
 When you do, please note how the subsequent method
 call signature changes.
 You no longer need to provide the string to be performed
 on as the first argument.
 This is automatically done for you.